johnsteele/atsd/installation/docker.md

 The password is subject to the following [requirements](../administration/user-authentication.md#password-requirements).
 If the password contains special characters `$`, `&`, `#`, or `!`, escape them with backslash `\`.

+> For installation on Kubernetes refer to this [guide](https://github.com/axibase/axibase-collector/blob/kubernetes/installation-on-kubernetes.md).

 ## Check Installation

 ```